-The El-Hibri Foundation (EHF) is a philanthropic organization that empowers and equips nonprofit leaders to build thriving, inclusive communities.
-EHF makes grants and implements innovative programs to provide resources and skills, forge collaborative relationships, and advance inclusion of and within American Muslim communities.
+ABOUT US: The El-Hibri Foundation (EHF) is a philanthropic organization that empowers and equips civic society leaders and their allies to build thriving, inclusive communities.
+EHF makes grants and implements innovative programs to provide resources and skills, forge collaborative relationships, and increase inclusion of and within American Muslim communities.
 We believe that if these nonprofit organizations have the capacity, resources, and collaborative relationships necessary for community building, they can become more effective in advancing inclusion in America.

 EHF carries out its mission in multiple ways:

-- Grants: We investing hundreds of thousands of dollars each year in nonprofit organizations that are implementing programs to advance inclusion of marginalized communities and promote inclusive societal norms.
+- Grants: We support building a more inclusive America by investing in nonprofit organizations that are implementing programs to advance inclusion of marginalized communities and promote inclusive societal norms.

 - Supporting the management of EHF’s annual grant cycle, including drafting application and reporting forms, reviewing submissions, and drafting correspondence for applicants and grantees;

-- Assist with database management, organizing files, and digitizing grant-related documents;
+- Assisting with database management, organizing files, and digitizing grant-related documents;

 - Researching information about prospective and current grantee organizations;